forestdb/forestdb.org/models/numbergame.md

 ### Infer category given number sequence

 Now that we are bit more familiar with how your friend generates these numbers, we can tackle the actual question---given the numbers you observe (e.g. `[2, 4, 8]`), which concept is your friend most likely to be thinking of?

+Note that we are again asking for a **conditional probability**, except now it goes the other direction.
+Instead of asking for the probability that `[2, 4, 8]` is generated given that your friend chose the concept "*multiples_of_2*", we now ask for the probability that your friend chose the concept "*multiples_of_2*" given that `[2, 4, 8]` was generated.

 ~~~~
 ///fold: